10 Fascinating Cockroach Facts Dr. Jim Fredericks

 Everyone has heard the catchy Spanish folk song,

-"La Cucaracha," about a cockroach unable to walk
+"La Cucaracha," about a cockroach unable to walk because he has

 Most homeowners are aware of the health and safety risks associated with